The Neighbors: Income

 shape the culture of a place.

-manufacturing and laborer occupations, with 26.1% of the residents employed.
+executive, management, and professional occupations, with 28.8% of the residents employed.

 The Neighbors: Ethnicity / Ancestry